Thelouras58/Thelouras58.github.io/about/index.md

 ## Experience

 So, i love coding and that i did.
-I get all the  courses that had programming projects.
+I got all the  courses that had programming projects.

 During my studies, i created a lot of applications.